yh2866/W4733-Computational-Robots/Assignment1/readme.txt

 Problem 4:
 file name: footprint.py
-For the Method 1, the geometic plot can be found on image "Q4_Method 1" We keep the robots in the middle of object(such as laptop) with different distance.
+For the Method 1, the geometic plot can be found on image "Q4_Method 1" We keep the robot in the middle of object(such as laptop), test it several times with different distance.
 And the result angle is between 22~40 degree.
-For the Method 2, the geometic plot can be found on image "Q4_Method 2" And the result angle is between 52~60 degree.
+For the Method 2, the geometic plot can be found on image "Q4_Method 2" We keep the robot in the front of object's dege, test it several times with different distance.
+And the result angle is between 52~60 degree.

 Problem 5: